oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

     - **wallet location**: the location where the wallet was saved
     - **wallet password**: the password setup for the wallet

-You need to set the default values to match the system connection information for your environment, as they would be used by the config files *db\_config\_sys.py* in the tutorial directory.
+You need to set the default values to match the system connection information for your environment, as they would be used by the config files *db\_config.py* and *db\_config\_sys.py* in the samples/tutorial directory.

 In this lab you are going to set the given environment variables in your terminal window.